rodyherrera/Sydonia/README.md

 // Implemented type checks: IsArray, IsBoolean, IsFloat, IsInteger, IsNumber, IsObject, IsString,
 ```

 You can create your own and more complex functions with callbacks.
 These are implemented with std::function, so you can for example use C++ lambdas.
-Inja Arguments are a vector of json pointers.
+Sydonia Arguments are a vector of json pointers.

 ```c++
 Sydonia::Environment Environment;